 All AE2019 venues are accessible - contact us if you have any questions.

-We wish to acknowledge and thank the supporters of the 2019 festival: the Department of Local Government, Sports and Cultural Industries, Tura New Music, the Berlin Senate for Culture and Europe, the Conseil des arts et des lettres du Québec, the Perth Institute of Contemporary Arts, Vancouver Arts Centre, and Artsource.
+We wish to acknowledge and thank the supporters of the 2019 festival: the Department of Local Government, Sports and Cultural Industries, Tura New Music, the Berlin Senate for Culture and Europe, the Conseil des arts et des lettres du Québec, the Perth Institute of Contemporary Arts, the Canada Council for the Arts, Vancouver Arts Centre, Denmark Arts, and Artsource.

 We wish to acknowledge the Australian Aboriginal and Torres Strait Islander peoples as the first inhabitants of this country.
 We recognise the Whadjuk people of the Noongar nation as the traditional custodians of the land where we live (Perth, Western Australia), and pay our respects to elders past, present and emerging.